 I’m from Catawba, Virginia and graduated and retired from Virginia Tech.
-I currently reside in Greensboro, North Carolina with my wife Tina and our pup Chloe where I pastor a small Church.
+After pastoring a Church in Greensboro, North Carolina for 14 years, in 2019 my wife Tina, our pup Chloe and I have returned to Roanoke County, Virginia.
 I am an author and have written the first book ever published about the people and places of Catawba Valley, Virginia.
 My interests include throwing the shot put and discus in Master’s track and field events.

 If you have questions about the Echoes From Catawba project, have an interest in being a guest writer, or would like to schedule me for a speaking appearance, do not hesitate to contact me.
 My email address is firstname.lastname@example.org